stadium-software/repeater-datagrid-client-side/README.md

       2. 'classic', the standard Stadium DataGrid paging format
       3. 'infinite', for infinite scrolling instead of paging
    7. Callback (optional): Leave blank or add the name of a page script that will be called after the assignment of the data
-   8. EditableGrid (optional): Ignore this property for standard data display.
-It's a boolean that hides the paging controls and changes header *Links* controls into *Label* controls

 ![](images/ScriptInputParams.png)